10 Interesting Facts about Rational Numbers

 Integers and Rational Numbers

-Rational numbers are one very common type of number that we usually study after integers in math.
+Ratio numbers are one very common type of number that we usually study after integers in math.
 These numbers are written in the form of p/q, where p and q can be any integer and q ≠ 0.
-Mostly, people find it confusing to differentiate between fractions and rational numbers because of the basic structure of numbers which is the p/q form.
+Mostly, people find it confusing to differentiate between fractions and ratio numbers because of the basic structure of numbers which is the p/q form.

-Fractions are made up of whole numbers while rational numbers are made up of integers as their numerator and denominator.
-Let’s learn more about rational numbers.
+Fractions are made up of whole numbers while ratio numbers are made up of integers as their numerator and denominator.
+Let’s learn more about ratio numbers.

 However, it may not always be possible for a given integer to be exactly divided by another given integer.
 This means that the result of the division of an integer by a non-zero integer may or may not be an integer.
 For example, when 7 is divided by 3, the result is not an integer since we know 7/3 is a fraction.